apify/apify-cli/README.md

 ```
 USAGE
-  $ apify call [ACTID]
+  $ apify call [ACTID] [-b <value>] [-t <value>] [-m <value>] [-w <value>]

 ARGUMENTS
   ACTID  Name or ID of the actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
 If not provided, the command
          runs the remote actor specified in the ".actor/actor.json" file.

-OPTIONS
+FLAGS
-  -b, --build=build                      Tag or number of the build to run (e.g. "latest" or "1.2.34").
+  -b, --build=<value>            Tag or number of the build to run (e.g. "latest" or "1.2.34").
-  -m, --memory=memory                    Amount of memory allocated for the actor run, in megabytes.
+  -m, --memory=<value>           Amount of memory allocated for the actor run, in megabytes.
-  -t, --timeout=timeout                  Timeout for the actor run in seconds.
+  -t, --timeout=<value>          Timeout for the actor run in seconds.
 Zero value means there is no timeout.
-  -w, --wait-for-finish=wait-for-finish  Seconds for waiting to run to finish, if no value passed, it waits forever.
+  -w, --wait-for-finish=<value>  Seconds for waiting to run to finish, if no value passed, it waits forever.

 DESCRIPTION
+  Runs a specific actor remotely on the Apify cloud platform.
   The Actor is run under your current Apify account.
 Therefore you need to be logged in by calling "apify login".
 It
   takes input for the Actor from the default local key-value store by default.
 ```